zhangbaihan/AI-Browser-Security/README.md

 ## Next Steps

 1. **Scale to 1,000 triplets** — Reformat all triplets into WebArena format and run full activation extraction (~$12 on Modal)
-2. **Robustness testing** — Can the probe detect injections even when the model resists?
-Can attackers evade the probe?
+2. **Adversarial Training**
 3. **Multi-model validation** — Test on Mistral 7B, Qwen 2.5, LLaMA 70B to check if findings transfer
 4. **Multi-format testing** — Test with Browser Use, Agent-E, Playwright MCP formats alongside WebArena
-5. **Interpretability deep dive** — Use TransformerLens/nnsight to identify specific circuits involved in task-drift
+5. **Interpretability deep dive** — Use TransformerLens/nnsight to identify specific circuits involved in task-drift, and make use of use SAE (which patrick is working on)
-6. **Real-time defense prototype** — Lightweight probe that runs inline during agent execution
+6. **Think about how this works for a Sandbox security design**

 ## Running the Pipeline